Tunous/SwipeActionView/README.md

 The container is a view which is drawn above other views.
 In the default state, this is the only visible view, and it is what gets moved when users perform swipe gestures.
 It can be either a simple `TextView`, custom view or even some sort of view group like `LinearLayout`.
 There is no limit for that, which allows you to gain complete control over the look of your views.

 ### <a id="bg-views">Background views</a>
 Background views are the mostly invisible part of `SwipeActionView`.
 They get revealed only when users start performing swipe gestures.
+(Unless your container view has transparent background)

 You can specify for which swipe direction each of them corresponds by setting their `layout_gravity` attribute.
 Default value or setting it to either `left` and/or `start` means that it will start appearing when users perform right swipe gesture.
 On the other hand setting it to `end` and/or `right` will result in the view to start appearing when users swipe to the left.
 This doesn't mean that you aren't allowed to use other `layout_gravity` options like `center`.
 They will still control the view as usual and will be ignored by `SwipeActionView`.